Illation/PlanetRenderer/README.md

 #### Building

-This framework uses Genie to generate project files: https://github.com/bkaradzic/GENie You need to install it and use it from a terminal
-You should obviously also be running on a computer that has the hardware and drivers for modern openGL.
+This framework uses Genie to generate project files: https://github.com/bkaradzic/GENie You need to install it and use it from a terminal, the easiest way to do that is adding it to your PATH You should obviously also be running on a computer that has the hardware and drivers for modern openGL.

 ##### Windows